 Clinic phones in the BHP and WHC are equipped to make local and long-distance calls at no charge.
 Please consult non-Banner supervisors to discuss telephone calls at non-Banner sites.
-Interns are not provided with a voicemail inbox; interns are to direct patients to leave voicemail messages with supervisors.
-All other questions regarding telephone calls and voicemail should be directed to the rotation supervisor
+Interns are provided with a voicemail inbox at the BHP; at other sites, if interns do not have a voicemail box, they are to direct patients to leave voicemail messages with supervisors.
+All other questions regarding telephone calls and voicemail should be directed to the rotation supervisor.